Analysis | What the Law Says About Deploying Troops on U.S. Soil

 3. Are governors asking for help now?

-In response to Trump’s June 1 comments, governors of some states that have seen rioting, including J.B.
+None publicly accepted Trump’s invitation.
+Governors of some states that have seen rioting, including J.B.
 Pritzker in Illinois and Andrew Cuomo in New York, emphatically said they would not be asking the president for military assistance.
 (Pritzker and Cuomo are Democrats, Trump a Republican.)
-But Trump appears to be asserting the right to act on his own.
+Texas Governor Greg Abbott, a Republican, said that “Texans can take care of Texans.”
+Regardless, Trump appeared to be asserting the right to act on his own.

 4. Can the president act on his own?